Amorphous Bi$_2$Se$_3$ structural, electronic, and topological nature by first-principles: Computational methods

 similar to the spin Chern number \cite{Sheng2006, Prodan2009, Prodan2010, Prodan2011, Sheng2013}.
 It is important to stress that the error of the the (spin) Bott index scales with with system size as $L^{-1}$ \cite{Toniolo2017}.
 This means that one needs to consider large supercells in order to obtain a converged calculation of the topological invariant.
 For our amorphous systems, obtained using large simulation cells with accurate PAO Hamiltonians, this can be computationally demanding.
 Additionally, we note that the formulation of the spin Bott index is valid in the presence of spin-mixing terms such as strong SOC and Rashba terms, as long as there is a gap in the spectra of the eigenvalues of $P_z$, {\it i.e.}, the eigenvalues are close to the eigenvalues of the spin matrix $\hat{s}_z$, $\pm\hbar/2$ and zero, and exists a gap between those \cite{Huang2018a}, which is our case for amorphous insulators.

 The above formulation of the spin Bott index is defined for 2D systems.
 For 3D systems we propose the use of a spin Bott index vector, similar to the $\mathbb{Z}_2$ invariants for 3D topological insulators \cite{Fu2007, Hasan2011}, that is, $B_s = (B_{s_x}^{yz},B_{s_y}^{xz},B_{s_z}^{xy}) $, where $B_{s_k}^{ij}$ is the spin Bott index using the spin operator $\hat{s}_k = \frac{\hbar}{2} \sigma_k$ and $X_i$, $X_j$ position matrices, with $i,j,k = \{x,y,z\}$ for constructing the spin operator projected onto occupied states, Eq. \eqref{eq:proj_Pz}, and the projected position operators, Eq. \eqref{eq:U_proj_position_operators} and \eqref{eq:V_proj_position_operators}, respectively.
 For strong 3D topological insulators all three indices are equal to unity and weak topological insulators have at least one of the three indices equal to zero.
-In the case of an amorphous phase, all surfaces are equivalent and a single index is sufficient for characterizing the topological phase.
+Therefore, the spin Bott index vector corresponds to the surface that displays the topological surface states.
+In the case of an amorphous phase, all surfaces are equivalent (isotropic) and a single index is sufficient to characterize the topological phase.
+Moreover, we confirmed the results of all spin Bott index calculations by calculating the $\mathbb{Z}_2$ invariant.
+As expected, these invariants agree.

 We also use the PAO Hamiltonians to study the energy dispersion of the surface states by means of the spectral function $A(k,\omega)$ computed from the imaginary part of the semi-infinite surface Green's function $A(k,\omega) = -\frac{1}{\pi} \lim_{\eta\rightarrow 0^+} {\rm Im}\,{\rm Tr}\; G_s(k,\omega+i\eta)$.
 The Green's function $G_s$ of the top and bottom surfaces are obtained recursively by the \citet{Sancho1985} algorithm as implemented in the WannierTools package \cite{WannierTools}.